-Beginning in the 1200s, the areas that are now included in Bandelier National Monument became an increasingly popular refuge for Ancestral Puebloans, Chacoans and other northern San Juan people fleeing the drought devastating their homelands in the Four Corners region.
+Beginning in the mid and late 1200s, the areas that are now included in Bandelier National Monument became an increasingly popular refuge for Ancestral Puebloans and other northern San Juan people fleeing the drought devastating their homelands in the Four Corners region.

-By the time the Spaniards arrived in the mid 1500's, the area had been abandoned.
+By the time the Spaniards arrived in the mid 1500s, the Pajarito Plateau had been abandoned.
 The former residents had moved downstream to build pueblos closer to the Rio Grande.
 This is where we find most of their descendants today.
 The people of Cochiti, Santo Domingo, San Felipe and even some Zunis trace some part of their lineage back to Frijoles Canyon.

 The people of San Ildefonso trace their lineage to the Tsankawi area (Tsankawi is an undeveloped, non-contiguous piece of Bandelier National Monument located about 11 miles to the north of Frijoles Canyon).